rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

   2. The Consistency Status will determine the next steps:

-       * Consistent - no further action is required.
+       * Consistent - no action needed

-       * Inconsistent - consider migration
+       * Inconsistent - migration required

   Consistency check before migration: